One of the major reasons people don't participate in our democracy...

 North Carolina fits the pattern.

 So NC Common Ground was created to fill the state issues information gap that continues to grow.
-There are important things happening in North Carolina’s state government that citizens deserve to know.
-NC Common Ground focuses on the things that we all agree on: an economy that works for everyone, quality public education and a clean environment.
-Unfortunately, recent history in North Carolina suggests our state government has failed on those three measures.
+There are important things happening (or failing to happen) in North Carolina’s state government that citizens deserve to know.
+NC Common Ground focuses on the things that we all agree on: access to affordable health care, an economy that works for everyone, quality public education and a clean environment.